globocom/thumbor-client-ex/README.md

 ```

 ### Another way to generate

-The method `client("key")` is recommended if you will generate multiple images in same method.
+The method `client("key")` is recommended if you will generate multiple images in same function.
 If you prefer, you can call the method generate without this HOF.

 ```elixir
 iex> ThumborClient.generate(%{image: "image.jpg", width: 500, height: 500}, "my_secret_token")